fast-tortoise/fast-tortoise/README.md

 <h3 align="center">A passionate Backend developer from India</h3>
 <h4> About Me </h4>

 I am _Varun Kumar_.
 I have strong media and communication professional with a Bachelor of Technology focused in Information Science and engineering from _RNS Institute of Technology_.
-I have experience to code in NodeJs, Java and JavaScript.
-I have development experience in Backend, Full Stack Development, Javascript, Spring boot, Node Js.⚡ I am a extrovert and love being involved in organizational works related to clubs, hackathons and workshops.
+I have experience to code in C#, Java and JavaScript.
+I have development experience in Backend and Full Stack Development.⚡ I am a extrovert and love being involved in organizational works related to clubs, hackathons and workshops.

 ### 🌱 What do I do and What have I done?
-- 👨‍💻 I’ve worked extensively with **Java, Spring Boot, C#, Dotnet, Azure**.
+- 👨‍💻 I’ve worked extensively with **C#, Dotnet, Azure, Java**.
 - 👨‍💻 I’ve strong command in **Kafka, Kubernetes, Terraform GitHub workflows**.
 - 👨‍💻 I’ve knowledge in **Grafana, Hedwing alerts and Hashicorp vaults**.
 - 👨‍💻 I've practiced **Clean code, SOLID Principles and Low level design**.